cloudberrydb/cloudberrydb-site/docs/create-and-manage-schemas.md

 ---
-title: Creating and Managing Schemas
+title: Create and Manage Schemas
 ---

+# Create and Manage Schemas

 Schemas logically organize objects and data in a database.
 Schemas allow you to have more than one object (such as tables) with the same name in the database without conflict if the objects are in different schemas.

 ## The Default "Public" Schema

 Every database has a default schema named *public*.
 If you do not create any schemas, objects are created in the *public* schema.
 All database roles (users) have `CREATE` and `USAGE` privileges in the *public* schema.
 When you create a schema, you grant privileges to your users to allow access to the schema.

-## Creating a Schema
+## Create a schema

 Use the `CREATE SCHEMA` command to create a new schema.
 For example: